Awi-24/Awi-24/README.md

 I have diverse experiences including:

 - Working for 6 months in an advanced manufacturing plant developing an MES system during a scientific initiation.
 - Internship at Ford Motor Company.
-[2023 - today]
+[2023 - May 2024]
+- Engineering Assistant at Ford Motor Company.
+[May 2024 - today]
 - Participating in extracurricular projects at the programming club.

 ## Social Media 🌐